chabou/hyper-autoprofile/README.md

 ### autoProfile.stripAnsiSequences (Default: true)
 If enabled, ANSI escape sequences are stripped from input before trying to match triggers.
 See [here](http://ascii-table.com/ansi-escape-sequences-vt-100.php) for more details.

+### autoProfile.debug (Default: false)
+If enabled, debug informations are written to console

 ## Caveat